CSSclasses/CSSclasses/_posts/2015-01-03-boilerplate.markdown

 </html>
 {% endhighlight %}

 Are you looking for a place to put your CSS?
 Don't rush, we will come to that.
 At the moment, we are looking at HTML only.
-If you know what you are doing, you can skip over to the <a href="#start-with-inline-styles">CSS</a> part.
+If you know what you are doing, you can skip over to [the CSS part]({% post_url 2015-01-04-css-part1 %}).

 ### (Practical) Elements